The NEW STACKER S2 is being launched on Kickstarter!

-Introducing the STACKER S4, the only truly industrial grade 3D printer that’s affordable.
+The STACKER S4 Industrial Grade 3D Printer.
 From Prototype to Production™ the S4 has you covered!

-Get your new S4 at an incredible introductory price of $9995* for a limited time.
+Get your new S4 at an incredible price of $10,995.
 Orders placed today will ship in two weeks or less.

 - Print up to four parts at once to attain 4x print speeds